-Nusa Lembongan has slowly grown as a tourist destination thanks to its good surf.
+Nusa Lembongan has slowly grown as a tourist destination thanks to its good surf and chill-beach vibes.
 I had only heard about the crazy cliff jumping on nearby Nusa Ceningan and the world-famous T-Rex on Nusa Penida but there was also so many awesome things to do on Nusa Lembongan.

 How to get to Nusa Lembongan